isawil/russian-ads/about.md

 I visualized the data using Tableau and Timeline.js.

+## Constraints

+This dataset comes from the IRAds website, created by the University of Maryland.
+The dataset was manually coded by 160 students enrolled in classes at the university.
+However, the original dataset comes from a dataset Facebook released to Congress in 2018.
+The House Intelligence Committee made these ads public on [x], and that data can be found [here].

+There are some constraints to the dataset.
+While it contains approximately 3,500 posts, [it does not contain](https://www.recode.net/2018/5/10/17339864/congress-russia-advertisements-facebook-donald-trump-president) any “organic” content, or content created by the IRA, that they did not pay to promote.
+According to the House Intelligence Committee, there are around 80,000 organic posts that were not included.

+In addition, these are not even all of the paid posts.
+The Medium account @UsHadrons, consisting of two independent researchers who remain anonymous to avoid online harassment, contains details of

+Another constraint of the dataset is that many of these ads are at least partially written in Arabic, whether in the post text, or the page name.
+These ads were also processed from their original PDF forms, and as a result, text written in Arabic returns as numbers--usually 7s.
+Because I do not feel confident enough in my Arabic to correct mistakes, or to transliterate text, I did not correct these mistakes.
+That is one way this project could be improved.

 ## Me

 My name is Isaac Williams.
 I'm a graduate student at UCLA, where I study library and information science.
 I created this project for Miriam Posner's Digital Humanities 201 class.
 You can learn more about me [here](https://isawil.github.io).